AnshumanTripathi/anshumantripathi.github.io/content/blog/understanding-kubernetes.md

 #### Vertical Pod Autoscaler
 Vertical Pod Autoscaler (VPA) is the component which scales the available cpu and memory of kubernetes nodes based on consumption of cpu and memory of the existing pods.

+### Networking
+#### Services
+Kubernetes services allow a way to expose your application that is running in one or more pods.
+Using a service allows a set of pods to accept any incoming traffic.
+As each pod gets its own IP address defining a route to a service running in multiple pods can be difficult since a controller like deployment can restart and replace pods often which is where a Service comes into picture.
+Using a Service developers do not need to worry about the changing IP address of the pods.
+A service can provides mechanisms for traffic management and load balancing across the different application pods.

+##### Headless services
+Sometimes you don't need load-balancing and a single Service IP.
+In this case, you can create what are termed headless Services, by explicitly specifying "None" for the cluster IP address (.spec.clusterIP).[^11]

+#### Endpoints and EndpointSlices
+In the Kubernetes API, an Endpoints (the resource kind is plural) defines a list of network endpoints, typically referenced by a Service to define which Pods the traffic can be sent to. [^12]
+Kubernetes' EndpointSlice API provides a way to track network endpoints within a Kubernetes cluster.
+EndpointSlices offer a more scalable and extensible alternative to Endpoints.

+#### NetworkPolicies
+NetworkPolicies provide a way for traffic management and routing at the L3 and L4 (Network and Transport layer of the OSI network model).
+NetworkPolicies are an application-centric construct which allow you to specify how a pod is allowed to communicate with various network "entities".

+#### Ingress
+Ingress defines how external traffic is accepted and routed in the cluster.
+Ingress may provide load balancing, SSL termination and name-based virtual hosting.
+There are more sophisticated ingress solutions available which extend the feature of the Kubernetes ingress like [Istio](https://istio.io/latest/docs/tasks/traffic-management/ingress/), [Ambassador](https://www.getambassador.io/docs/edge-stack/latest/topics/running/ingress-controller) and [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/).

 # References
 [^1]: https://kubernetes.io/docs/concepts/workloads/pods/